requirejs/element/README.md

 ## TODO

-* Show how two way data binding could be added via a selector mixin mixin.
+* Show how two way data binding could be added via a selector mixin.
 * Show an example that consumes original childNodes.